A. IDLE instruction is executed to put the device into HALT mode.

 This delay enables the CPU pipeline and any other pending operations to flush properly.

 D. When the GPIOn pin (used to bring the device out of HALT) is driven low, the oscillator is turned on and the oscillator wake-up sequence is initiated.
-The GPIO pin should be driven high only after the oscillator has stabilized, which enables the provision of a clean clock signal during the PLL lock sequence.
+The GPIO pin should be driven high only after the oscillator has stabilized.
+This enables the provision of a clean clock signal during the PLL lock sequence.
 Because the falling edge of the GPIO pin asynchronously begins the wake-up procedure, care should be taken to maintain a low noise environment prior to entering and during HALT mode.

 E. The wake-up signal fed to a GPIO pin to wake up the device must meet the minimum pulse width requirement.
 Furthermore, this signal must be free of glitches.
 If a noisy signal is fed to a GPIO pin, the wake-up behavior of the device will not be deterministic and the device may not exit low-power mode for subsequent wake-up pulses.